Case Study | 5 min read

 Key Findings

-Users prefer and expect free trials before committing, as it gives them a risk-free way to explore the app's value and decide if it's worth the cost.
+Users expect free trials before committing, as it gives them a risk-free way to explore the app's value and decide if it's worth the cost.

 Users not only need to know what premium includes, but why these features are significantly more beneficial to them.